 Scenario B of the ILC TDR [3] assumes a gradient/Q of 45 MV/m/2 × 10 for the upgrade from 500 GeV to 1 TeV.
+This is based on the assumption that improvements in SRF technology discussed in Sec.
+4.3 will already be implemented in the design of this upgrade.
 Recall that the gradient/Q for the first 500 GeV is 31.5 MV/m/1 × 10.
 We expect that R&D in SRF technology will continue in parallel to both construction and operation of the earlier ILC stages to reach 45 MV/m/2 × 10.

 For the 2 TeV upgrade Option 1a we consider advances in SRF performance (as discussed in Sec.
-4.3) to gradients/Q of 55 MV/m/2×10 based on the best new treatments applied to advanced shape structures such as the Re-entrant, Low-Loss, or Low-Surface-Field (LSF) candidates for which gradients of 52-59 MV/m have already been demonstrated with 1-cell cavities using the standard ILC recipe.
-New recipes under exploration over the last 5 years should give even higher gradients.
-The new shapes were developed to reduce $H{pk}/E{acc}$ 15-20% below that of the TESLA shape.
-In addition, the R/Q for the advanced shapes is about 20% higher to help reduce the RF power, dynamic heat load and AC power.
+4.3) to gradients/Q of 55 MV/m/2 × 10 based on the best new treatments applied to advanced shape structures such as the Re-entrant, Low-Loss, or Low-Surface-Field (LSF) candidates.
+Therefore, applying the best new treatments to the advanced shapes we can optimistically expect gradients from 56-59 MV/m with successful R&D.